Intermediate statistics: addressing the thermoelectric properties of solids: The Algebra of Interpolating Statistics

-In the next section, we will deepen our study of solid models by introducing the results obtained in the present section to the energy spectrum in three dimensions, as we can also see in, e.g., \cite{rov,free}.
-We should warn the reader that, we shall refer $\bar{q}$-deformation to B-anyons and $q$-deformation to q-bosons, throughout the remainder of this paper.
+In the next section, we will deepen our study of solid models by introducing the results obtained in the present section to the energy spectrum in three dimensions, as we can also see in Refs.\ \cite{rov,free}.
+We must remark that the $q$-bosonic and $\bar{q}$-anyonic behaviors are consequences of the deformed occupation numbers ($n_{i}^{{q}}$ and $n_{i}^{\bar{q}}$), which have a cascading effect on all quantities that depend on them, as we will see later on this work.